troytft/rest-api-bundle/README.md

 # REST API Bundle

+*Work in progress, first stable release will be soon.*

 REST API Bundle is abstraction layer for requests and responses.
 Requests and responses are described by classes.

 ### Installation